ozcodex/siritie/README.md

                      and a space below the iron mixture for slag to drain out.

 ## Settings for Multiplayer
 The variable `time_speed` defaults to `72`, and at this rate a player who logs on at 8:00 AM every day will get a change in season every 2.5 days.

 Changing speed to `60` will make days last 24 minutes and a new season every real-world day, but he will see the seasons in reverse.
 At `time_speed` of `96`, days last only 15 minutes, but the player might see spring (year 1) on day 1, summer (year 2) on day 2, etc.

-Set `exile_hud_update` to `1.0` second for multiplayer servers on the Internet; a LAN server can probably handle `0.2` seconds.
+Set `exile_hud_update` to `1.0` second for multiplayer servers on the Internet;
+a LAN server can probably handle `0.2` seconds.

 ## Mods for Multiplayer
 - [Wield3d](https://github.com/stujones11/wield3d) is recommended.
-- [`Alternode`](https://github.com/AntumMT/mod-alternode) was used to add the “infotext” popups in the spawn shelter on the [Land of Catastrophe](https://exile.planetofnix.com/wiki/pmwiki.php?n=Loc.LandOfCatastrophe) server.

 ## Development
 _Exile_ is open-source software — that means the game is as good as you choose to make it.
 It also means development can be erratic and haphazard at times, so be patient!

 _Exile_ is currently in “Alpha,” therefore you can expect that there may be bugs, missing features, performance issues, and perhaps compatibility-breaking updates.
 Despite this, _Exile_ does have enough features to be a playable game and should be stable and mostly bug-free.